live-wire/journal/README.md

 I plan to fill this section with what I discovered today - - - AFAP _(As Frequently as possible)_!

 ---
+`September 1, 2018`

+#### Django unchained
+- Django Rest Framework [tutorials](http://www.django-rest-framework.org/tutorial/1-serialization/) are amazing.
+- _TokenAuthentication_ is needed for multipurpose API (But this doesn't support browsable APIs).
+Solution: Use SessionAuthentication as well (But this needs CSRF cookie set) Solution: Extend SessionAuthentication class and override *enforce_csrf* function and just return it.
+Boom!
+Browsable API with TokenAuthentication.
+- Views can be Class based or function based.
+ViewSets are even a further abstraction over class based views (Class based views can make use of _generics_ and _mixins_).
+- URLs are defined separately in a file usually called `urls.py`.
+(Use _Routers_ if you're using ViewSets).
+- Model is defined by extending _django.db.models.Model_.
+All the field types are defined here: `code = models.TextField()`
+- Serializer has to be defined for the model by extending *rest_framework.serializers.HyperlinkedModelSerializer / ModelSerializer* .
+Primary key relations etc are defined here.
+- _project/project/settings.py_ contains all the project settings and resides in `django.conf.settings`.

+Useful commands:
+	- django-admin.py startproject projectname
+	- django-admin.py startapp appname
+	- python manage.py makemigrations
+	- python manage.py migrate
+	- python manage.py runserver

+---
 `August 28, 2018`

 Amazing [video](https://www.youtube.com/watch?v=u6aEYuemt0M) by Karpathy.
 (Timing: 1:21:47)